Commission Winner Announced

 Please click on the link to watch:

-- Drone Footage of Grytviken Whaling Station, South Georgia
+- Drone Footage of Grytviken Whaling Station, South Georgia (Footage from Geometria working for the Government of South Georgia & the South Sandwich Islands (GSGSSI))

 Further supporting documents about South Georgia can be found on the Government of South Georgia & the South Sandwich Islands website: